MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 Wagmi offers React hooks that simplify wallet connections, transactions, and network interactions for Ethereum developers.
-With the integrated MetaMask SDK, the setup is streamlined, eliminating extra dependencies.
-The Metamask SDK connector in Wagmi allows developers to quickly build dapps that connect to MetaMask in React with minimal friction.
+The MetaMask SDK connector in Wagmi streamlines the setup, eliminating extra dependencies and allowing developers to quickly build dapps that connect to MetaMask with minimal friction.

 ## Scaffolding tools